The field of human resource management focuses on theory and practice of the management of employment or people in organisations.

 The field of leadership focuses largely on the management of soft factors at work from the perspective of leader and followers.
 HRM focuses on the more formal aspects of managing employment relationships in general and leadership deals more with the process and interactions between a group of individuals consisting of leaders and followers.

-Also, students who have not followed an HRM or organisational behaviour course at undergraduate level will find this module difficult and will have to work hard to familiarise themselves with the literature.
+Also, students who have not followed an HRM or organisational behaviour programme at undergraduate level will find this module difficult and will have to work hard to familiarise themselves with the literature.
 This will involve considerable extra reading and study.

 By completing this module, you will be able to: